 • For the sides of containers or jars, we recommend rectangle labels.
 For unique shaped- packaging, you could use any shape.

-Choosing Your MaterialsStickerYou offers a variety of material for labeling, including white vinyl, clear vinyl, roll labels, and specialty labels (foil, scratch n sniff, etc).
+Choosing Your MaterialsStickerYou offers a variety of material for custom printed labels, including white vinyl, clear vinyl, and specialty labels (foil, scratch n sniff, etc).
 When choosing your label material, it is important to be aware of their different capabilities, to ensure you choose a material that will hold up to your needs and continue to look great.

 • White vinyl and clear vinyl are both waterproof and removable.
 However it is important to note that they will look different on different surfaces.
 We recommend clear vinyl for lighter surfaces or glass and white vinyl for darker surfaces.

 • Roll labels are best for larger order quantities (+250).
 If your product will remain dry, then choose a standard roll label.
-If you need a more durable, waterproof label then choose a BOPP label.
+If you need a more durable, waterproof label then choose a more durable BOPP custom label.

 • Specialty labels typically have a variety of different capabilities and benefits.
 Make sure you familiarize yourself with their best uses so you choose the right label type.

 Choosing ColorsWhen combining background colors and text, we recommend using a design tool to find colour combinations that compliment each other.

 If you are a new to designing labels, we recommend using this blog article from Canva on 100 Brilliant Colour Combinations.